syncany/syncany/README.md

 **Generated JavaDoc and JUnit Reports**
 The up-to-date JavaDoc of the master branch is always compiled to [syncany.org/docs/javadoc](http://syncany.org/docs/javadoc).
 It includes the JavaDoc of all Gradle modules in the repo.
-All results of the JUnit tests are compiled to [syncany.org/reports](http://syncany.org/reports/).
+All results of the JUnit tests and Cobertura coverage reports are compiled to [syncany.org/reports](http://syncany.org/reports/).
 The corresponding distributables for this code are located at [syncany.org/dist](http://syncany.org/dist/).

 Setup Eclipse IDE for development